Domains of commutative C*-subalgebras: Other notions of scatteredness

 Just like there is an established notion of scatteredness for topological spaces and C*-algebras, there is an established notion of scatteredness for partially ordered sets.
-This section shows that the two notions diverge and should not be confused.
+In the rest of this section we show that the two notions diverge, and should not be confused.

-\begin{defi} A chain is \emph{order-dense} if none of its elements covers another one, \ie if $x<z$ then $x<y<z$ for some $z$.
-A poset is \emph{order-scattered} when it does not contain an order-dense chain of at least two points. \end{defi}
+\begin{definition} A chain $C$ in a poset $P$ is \emph{order-dense} if none of its elements covers another one, \ie if $x<z$ in $C$ then $x<y<z$ for some $y\in C$.
+A poset is \emph{order-scattered} when it does not contain an order-dense chain of at least two points. \end{definition}

-\begin{lem} If a C*-algebra $A$ is not scattered, then $\CC(A)$ is not order-scattered. \end{lem} \begin{proof} If $A$ is not scattered it has a commutative C*-subalgebra with spectrum $[0,1]$ by Theorem~\ref{thm:Kusuda}, so without loss of generality we may assume $A=C([0,1])$.
+\begin{lemma} If a C*-algebra $A$ is not scattered, then $\CC(A)$ is not order-scattered. \end{lemma} \begin{proof} If $A$ is not scattered it has a commutative C*-subalgebra with spectrum $[0,1]$ by Theorem~\ref{thm:Kusuda}, so without loss of generality we may assume $A=C([0,1])$.
 Consider

 Because $C_{[x,1]} \subseteq C_{[y,1]}$ if and only if $x \leq y$, this set is order-isomorphic to the order-dense chain $[0,1)$ via the map $C_{[x,1]} \mapsto x$. \end{proof}